 Date:

 Teacher's name: Room:

 Subject: Grade Level:

 Title or description of program:

 Producer (if known):

 Network (if known):

-Material: Rented Purchased Taped at home/school

-Parental permission is required: Yes No MPAA Rating:
+Parental permission is required: Yes No Taped at home/school MPAA Rating: ntent may be considered objectionable.

-If parental approval is required and/or the rating is R, explain w what content may be considered objectionable.

-I plan to use the above program in my classroom on (describe its use in relation to your academic goals and objectiv res):
+I plan to use the above program in a (describe its use in relation to your (date) for the following reason

-This program complies with the school's policy on the evaluati appropriate for the grade level, and the instructional content en recorded off-air or from a streamed site, I affirm that it will be federal copyright regulations. on and selection of instructional materials.
-It is hances the curriculum.
-If this program has been
+appropriate for the grade level, and the instructional content enhances selection of instructional materials.
+It is the curriculum.
+If this program has been according to "fair use" interpretations of

 Teacher's signature:

-Approved: Principal's signature Date:
+Approved: Date:

-Principal's signature
+BUL-5210.1 Page 6 of 7 August 22, 2016